ksamarin90/rareskills/week3-5/readme/uniswap.md

+In order to use TWAP oracle with Uniswap one should create additional contract (namely TWAP oracle) which will take snapshots of liquidity in Uniswap.
+This snapshots will be used for calculations.

 **Why does the price0CumulativeLast and price1CumulativeLast never decrement?**

 There is no need for them to decrement.
 Uniswap heavily relies on modular arithmetic and overflows are desired.